Search

 • Combining KOH and NaOH.

-Module 16: Properties And Characteristics Of Liquid Soap
+Module 16: Properties and Characteristics of Liquid Soap

-Liquid soap is very different to bar soap and in this module you’ll learn about the important properties and characteristics of liquid soap, plus some of the key steps involved in making liquid soap.
+Learn about the important properties and characteristics of liquid soap, plus some of the key steps involved in making liquid soap.

 • pH.